Updated: Jul 22, 2022

-In the beginning, a projection of the future resembles a blurry image, as nothing seems clear and anything possible at once.
-Along the dialogue between your thoughts and your experiences, this image slowly becomes clearer, maybe never crystal clear, but it's a useful 'mean - tool' to learn to appreciate the process - the journey - itself and can act as a constant reminder of our responsibility and role therein.
+At this point, a projection of the future might resemble a blurry image, as nothing seems clear and anything possible at once.
+Along the dialogue between your thoughts and your experiences, this image slowly becomes clearer.
+Even if never really crystal clear, a vision is a useful 'mean - tool' to learn to appreciate the process - the journey - itself and can act as a constant reminder of our responsibility and role therein.

 Purpose by design?

 Once we become 'aware', we become responsible.
 Responsibility breeds anxiety but also empowerment.
 Anyone intending to engage on a purpose driven journey can mentally prepare for trial and error, change and strong emotions such as joy, excitement, anger and feeling desperate throughout the ups and downs.
 Learning to appreciate the message behind all these experiences with an open and honest reflection will help guide us through this process.

 Values guided by Vision

 Essentially, understanding ourselves is key.
 Hence, increasing insights into the layers of our identity can be a first step which lead us to the core, our values and believes.
 A glimpse into the future requires at least some kind of vision to start with.
-Both #Values and #Vision can serve as the building blocks of our journey and a (life) strategy that is connected to our core.
+Both #values and #vision can serve as the building blocks of our journey and a (life) strategy that is connected to our core.

 Strategic Reflection with Sparks